daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 ## Introduction

-This guide will walk you through on how to set up [PostgresQL](definitions/20240823_definitions_postgresql.md) database playground in a [Daytona workspace](definitions/20240819_definition_daytona workspace.md) which is a development environment management platform.
-In a world where companies what to increase development [productivity](definitions/20240819_definition_productivity.md) and individual developers want to start coding right away, Daytona is the best option.
+This guide will walk you through how to set up [PostgresQL](definitions/20240823_definitions_postgresql.md) database playground in a [Daytona workspace](definitions/20240819_definition_daytona workspace.md) which is a development environment management platform.
+In a world where companies want to increase development [productivity](definitions/20240819_definition_productivity.md) and individual developers want to start coding right away, Daytona is the best option.

 ### TL;DR